-The Lumia 925 is powered by a 1.5 Ghz dual core which is actually more than enough to “sustain” the Windows Phone 8 platform.
-Inside, we can find 1GB of RAM, and 16GB of storage which is less than Lumia 920′s 32GB capability.
+The Lumia 925 is powered by a 1.5 GHz dual-core which is actually more than enough to “sustain” the Windows Phone 8 platform.
+Inside, we can find 1GB of RAM, and 16GB of storage which is less than the Lumia 920’s 32GB capability.
 However, there’s a 32 GB version of the device, as well, that will be exclusive only to Vodafone in Europe.
 And if you add to that the 7 free GB of SkyDrive storage, then you’ve got yourself quite a space.
 In the United States, the Lumia 925 will be exclusive to T-Mobile for now, which Nokia said is going to be their flagship device.

-And this is pretty interesting, because the Lumia 928 is exclusive to Verizon.
+And this is pretty interesting because the Lumia 928 is exclusive to Verizon.
 Quite a clever strategy from Nokia and perhaps this is the reason why the phones themselves aren’t that different when it comes to technical specifications but still, they are impressive enough.
 It comes with LTE ability, but it is said to cover all LTE bands in Europe, which is kind of a big deal, as there are several bands in Europe, so they did a lot of tweaking on the LTE radio, without a doubt.

 Lumia 925 comes with a few goodies

 To promote the device in a smart way, Nokia has signed a strategic marketing partnership with Warner Brothers.
 Those who will buy the Lumia 925 will get exclusive Superman content.
 This reminds us of the Nokia Lumia 900 Batman edition.
-The Nokia Lumia 925 will become available in June in UK, Germany, Italy and Spain with Vodafone and other operator and retail partners.
-In China, you will find it at China Mobile and China Unicom, and in US, at T-Mobile.
+The Nokia Lumia 925 will become available in June in UK, Germany, Italy, and Spain with Vodafone and other operators and retail partners.
+In China, you will find it at China Mobile and China Unicom, and in the US, at T-Mobile.
 The “European” price is 469 euros before taxes or subsidies.